"Is AI Causing Electricity Bills to Increase?" blog title with a digital brain graphic.

 • Unprecedented Scale: ERCOT is tracking large loads seeking interconnection (massive electricity consumers that require special management), with around 70% identified as data centers.
 This amount represents a 227% increase in planned load over the past twelve months.

-Your Defense Against Rising AI-Driven Bills: Energy Ogre
+Your Defense Against Uncertainty: Energy Ogre

-While the national policy debate over AI's energy footprint plays out over the next several years, the impact on your monthly bill may be happening right now depending on where you live.
-As costs for wholesale power and grid infrastructure are passed directly to you, consumers in the competitive electricity market in Texas have an immediate and powerful tool to fight back against the surge: Energy Ogre.
+As costs for wholesale power and grid infrastructure fluctuate, consumers in the competitive electricity market in Texas have an immediate tool to insulate themselves from the unknown: Energy Ogre.

-How Energy Ogre Helps You Beat the Price Hikes
+How Energy Ogre Helps You Navigate Volatility

 A Look Ahead: Policy and the Future of Energy Planning